Shuudoushi/BlackRibbon/README.md

-This is an add-on for BDARmory.
+This is an add-on for BDArmory.
 It adds new weapons and parts.